A. J. Burnett: Florida Marlins

 Burnett seemed to be pitching his best games of the season right around the trade deadline.
 After he took the loss in the Marlins' first game after the All-Star break, dropping his record to 5–6, he strung together seven consecutive wins.
 The last of those wins was on August 19, when he pitched eight shutout innings against the Los Angeles Dodgers.
 He then lost six consecutive decisions, including four losses in five starts (with an ERA in that span of 5.93) during the Marlins' failed wild-card chase in September, to close out the season with a 12–12 record despite a 3.44 ERA.

 On September 27, 2005, Burnett was asked by the Marlins to leave the team.
 The request came a day after he made comments criticizing the organization: "We played scared.
 We managed scared.
 We coached scared", he told reporters following the Marlins' 5–3 loss at Turner Field.
 "I'm sick of it, man.
 It's depressing around here.
 A 3–0 ballgame, I give up one run and leave guys on base, it's like they expect us to mess up.
 And when we do, they chew us out.
 There is no positive, nothing around here for anybody."

 Marlins manager Jack McKeon called Burnett into his office and broke the news.
 Burnett shook his hand, gathered up his belongings, and left.
 Burnett has since apologized, saying:

 Because of his dismissal from the team, Burnett finished the season one inning short of receiving a $50,000 bonus for pitching 210 innings during the season; in addition, he was only two strikeouts shy of having his second 200-strikeout season of his career.
 After Burnett's contract with the Marlins expired, general manager Larry Beinfest did not attempt to re-sign him, which was unlikely to happen anyway, given Florida's financial constraints and the market for Burnett.

 He threw the fastest fastball of all major league starters in 2005, averaging 95.6 mph.

 Burnett had criticized McKeon for not allowing the team's less experienced players to have much playing time.
-Although probably not because of Burnett's comments, McKeon decided to let rookie Josh Johnson, a September call up from the Class AA Carolina Mudcats, make the first major league start of his career on September 30, 2005.
+Although probably not because of Burnett's comments, McKeon decided to let rookie Josh Johnson, a September call up from the Double-A Carolina Mudcats, make the first major league start of his career on September 30, 2005.
 Previously, Burnett was scheduled to make his last start of the year at that game.

-Burnett declared free agency on October 27, the first day after the end of the 2005 World Series.
+Burnett declared free agency on October 27, the day after the end of the 2005 World Series.